paawak/spring-boot-demo/aws/multi-tier-demo/bank-ui/README.md

 # About

 Demo for Bank UI.

+## Running locally

+    npm start

-Can be accessed here: <http://localhost:3000>.
+This will make the application available here: <http://localhost:3000>.

 ## Docker
 ### Build Docker image